onurporsuk/Quantitative-Evaluation-of-Explainability-in-TR/README.md

 - **Experiments**: Evaluation results and performance comparison.
 - **Discussion**: Insights, challenges, and limitations of explainability methods in Turkish.
 - **Conclusion & Future Work**: Summary of findings and directions for future research.

+## Citation

+If you use this work, please cite as:

+Porsuk, O., Yıldırım, S., & Başar, A. (2025).
+Evaluation of Local Explainability Methods in Turkish Text Classification Tasks.
+In K. Arai (Ed.), *Intelligent Computing.
+CompCom 2025.
+Lecture Notes in Networks and Systems* (Vol. 1423).
+Springer, Cham. https://doi.org/10.1007/978-3-031-92602-0_30